jthomascolombo/creative-expression-library/README.md

 ## Help

-This expression library and the functions within are "self documenting" in that they can throw a helpful error describing their own usage.
+This expression library and the functions within are "self-documenting" in that they can throw a helpful error describing their own usage.

 To see a list of all functions contained within the library, use the `createLib.getInfo()` function without any arguments.